stevenrskelton/sortable-table/README.md

 - Click column headers to sort
 - Drag-and-Drop columns to reorder
 - Edit rows with multi-row Undo
-- Row paging, checkbox selection, and multi-select
+- Row paging, filtering, checkbox selection, and multi-select
 - Supports table, single row/article, and flowing grid layouts
 - Use of HTML5 `template` for customization (Cells, Rows, Column Headers and Footers)
 - 2-way data binding with the outside world